Harold Jenkins (Shakespeare scholar): Career

 He was a visiting professor at Duke University in America from 1957 to 1958.
 In 1967 he became Regius Professor of Rhetoric and English at the University of Edinburgh.
 He retired early (in 1971) in London to work on his edition of Hamlet, published in 1982.
 His work on Hamlet produced eight articles or major lectures, including his British Academy lecture in 1963, "Hamlet and Ophelia", and his 1967 lecture at the University of Edinburgh, "The Catastrophe in Shakespearean Tragedy".
 He also was a professor at the University of Oslo.
 According to The Guardian, "His courtesy and brilliance as a lecturer marked the whole of his career, and no one who has been his student will forget his lectures, which were outstanding for their wit and vivacity, as well as their clarity of analysis."

 He was a member of the council of the Malone Society (1955–1989) and its president 1989–2000.
 He was on the editorial board of Shakespeare Survey (1964–72).
 He was a senior fellow of the British Academy (1989), a fellow of University College London (1992), and a fellow of the Royal Society of Literature (1999).
 Jenkins received an honorary D.Litt. from Iona College in New Rochelle (1983).
-Jenkins received the fellowship of the British Academy in 1989 and the 1986 Shakespeare Prize from the FVS Foundation of Hamburg.
+In 1986 Jenkins received the annual Shakespeare Prize from the Hamburg-based Alfred Toepfer Foundation and the fellowship of the British Academy in 1989.
 A book of essays published in 1987 in his honor, Fanned and Winnowed Opinions, takes its title from a line in Hamlet (Act V, scene ii, line 189).
 It includes sixteen essays by an "impressive list of contributors including several who edited plays for Arden Shakespeare under Jenkins direction, including Harold Brooks, E. A. J. Honigmann, Kenneth Palmer, Kenneth Muir, and Richard Proudfoot.
 It also includes a memoir and a bibliography of Jenkins' publications.
 Jenkins served on the council of the Malone Society for forty years, and he was elected its president in 1989.